-Of course, that isn’t the only way to get a brighter look with concealer.
+Of course, there’s more than one way to get a brighter look with concealer.
 You can also brighten things up and give your face a glowy look with a concealer that has a radiant finish.
-One other option: Apply a concealer that’s one to two shades lighter than your skin tone on key spots.
-When it comes to where to apply concealer for illuminating purposes, those key spots will be down the bridge of your nose, above your cheekbones, on the center of your forehead, and in the middle of your chin) to highlight your face.
+One option: Apply a concealer that’s one to two shades lighter than your skin tone on key spots.
+When it comes to where to apply concealer for illuminating purposes, those key spots will be down the bridge of your nose, above your cheekbones, on the center of your forehead, and in the middle of your chin—the same spots you would apply highlighter.

-Looking for a way to define your natural brows?
-Look no further than your trusty concealer!
+For a way to define your natural brows, look no further than your trusty concealer.
 Kick things off by using the L’Oréal Paris Brow Stylist Definer Waterproof Eyebrow Mechanical Pencil to outline and fill in your eyebrows.
 Be sure to use feathered strokes to mimic your natural eyebrow hairs, then use a spoolie brush to soften any harsh lines.

-Here’s where your concealer comes in: Grab a small brush, dip it into your concealer, and apply it along the top and bottom edge of your eyebrows.
-Be sure to blend until even.
+Here’s where your concealer comes in: Grab a small brush, dip it into your concealer, and apply it along the top and bottom edges of your eyebrows.
+Be sure to blend until it’s even.
 Finish things off with a bit of the L’Oréal Paris True Match Lumi Shimmerista Highlighting Powder under your arch, then seal the deal with a swipe of the L’Oréal Paris Unbelievabrow Longwear Waterproof Brow Gel to set your brows in place.

-Is lipstick bleeding and smudging practically the bane of your existence, we have news you’ll be happy to hear: concealer makeup can save the day!
-All you need is a fine-tip brush and a long-wear concealer to get the job done.
+If lipstick bleeding and smudging is practically the bane of your existence, we have news you’ll be happy to hear: concealer makeup can save the day.
+All you need is a fine-tipped brush and a long-wear concealer to get the job done.
 Simply pick up a little concealer with your brush and go around the natural line of your lips to clean up your pout.
 Best of all, this hack highlights and creates the illusion of fuller lips.